Kogram

-Kogram is a village in Ketugram I CD block in Katwa subdivision of Purba Bardhaman district in West Bengal, India.
+Kogram is a village in Mongalkote CD block in Katwa subdivision of Purba Bardhaman district in West Bengal, India.

 History

 According to Binoy Ghosh, Kogram is located at the confluence of the Ajay and the Kunur.
 The Ajay has been eating up parts of Kogram and pushing it back.
 In olden days Ujani or Ujaninagar (not to be confused with Ujjaini) covered a much bigger area, covering present day Kogram, Mongalkote and surrounding areas.
 Kabikankan Mukundaram (16th century poet), in his Chandimangal, as well as other poets of the era, have spoken of the fortified Ujani, its king Vikramkesari and its merchants.
 Ujani was the home of Dhanapati Sadagar.
 It was also the paternal home of Behula of Manasamangal fame.
 In the olden days, many merchants lived in the riverine territory now a part of Purba Bardhaman and Hooghly districts, with easy access to the port-town of Saptagram.
 Around 700 merchants are said to have come to Ujani to attend the last rites Dhanapati Sadagar’s father.
 The merchants had close links and were mostly centered around Karjana and Saptagram.

 Binoy Ghosh says that it is thought that the merchant class had operated from this riverine territory for around fifteen hundred years and the merchant families amassed enormous wealth.
 It was a common practice to anchor or submerge the boats in ‘Bhramarar Daha’ when not in use.
 They used to sail to far off lands.
 Dhanapati Sadagar had sailed to what is present day Sri Lanka, and when he did not return for a long time, his son, Srimanta Sadagar, set sail in search of him.
 Life in the region was affected with the changing course of rivers and the arrival of European merchants.

 See also - Kasba for Champaknagari of Chand Sadagar and Manasamangal fame.